Javier Esparza (computer scientist)

-Francisco Javier Esparza Estaun (born 27 April 1964 in Pamplona, Spain) is a Computer Scientist.
-He is a professor at the Technische Universität München.
+Francisco Javier Esparza Estaun (born 27 April 1964 in Pamplona, Spain) is a Spanish computer scientist.
+He is a professor at the Technical University of Munich.

-Biography
+Education

 Javier Esparza Estaun received his Master of Science degree in Theoretical Physics from the University of Zaragoza (1987).
 He earned his Doctoral degree (PhD) in Computer Science (1990, on free-choice Petri nets) from the same university.
 He habilitated 1994 at the University of Hildesheim on the subject of Petri net unfoldings.